eqNj/eqN-PD2-Filter/README.md

 Gold that is hidden is no longer able to be auto-looted as of Season 5.
 I've adopted the scaling gold drop system designed by BetweenWalls as a solution to allow much more gold to be seen and thus auto-looted.
 This scaling applies at all levels on the Relaxed filter.
 Currently, at level 75+, gold piles less than 1200 are hidden on the Medium filter level and less than 2500 are hidden on the Strict & LLD Bases filter levels.

-Added a new "Potionless" filter version to the launcher, "eqN-Potionless", which functions identically to "eqN-All-In-One" except it hides Super Potions after character level 75.
+Added a new "Potionless" filter version to the launcher, "eqN-Potionless", which functions identically to "eqN - All-In-One" except it hides Super Potions after character level 75.
 (Intended for characters who do not need them.)

-Added a new "Specialized LLD" filter version to the launcher, "eqN-Specialized-LLD", which functions identically to "eqN-All-In-One" except it hides Super Potions after character level 75 on Medium or higher strictness.
+Added a new "Specialized LLD" filter version to the launcher, "eqN - Specialized LLD", which functions identically to "eqN - All-In-One" except it hides Super Potions after character level 75 on Medium or higher strictness.
 This filter level also adds details about ideal character levels to craft with to LLD crafting bases.

 Added detailed descriptions and drop notifications/aesthetics for all of the new 'recipe' items in Season 5: Larzuk's Puzzlepiece, Lilith's Mirror, and Vial of Lightsong.